cenfun/wci/packages/tabler/README.md

-# Custom Element Icons for tabler
+# Web Components Icons for tabler